mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ---
 The torque requirement was estimated using static analysis with the highest load estimated at around 40 Nm.

-It was assumed that the payload would be 2 kg with a torque arm of 1 meter based on the design goals and constraints.
+It was assumed that the payload and end effector would be 2 kg with a torque arm of 1 meter based on the design goals and constraints.

 ![FBD]({{ '/images/fbd.PNG' | relative_url }}){:.img-fluid}